TanStack/query/docs/react/guides/request-waterfalls.md

 The best way to spot and analyze your request waterfalls is usually by opening your browsers devtools "Network" tab.

-Because each waterfall represents a roundtrip to the server (unless the resource is locally cached), the negative effects of request waterfalls are highly dependent on the users latency.
+Each waterfall represents at least one roundtrip to the server, unless the resource is locally cached (in practice, some of these waterfalls might represent more than one roundtrip because the browser needs to establish a connection which requires some back and forth, but let's ignore that here).
+Because of this, the negative effects of request waterfalls are highly dependent on the users latency.
 Consider the example of the triple waterfall, which actually represents 4 server roundtrips.
-With 250ms latency, which is not uncommon on 3g networks or in bad network conditions, we end up with a total time of 4\*250=1000ms _only_ counting latency.
-If we were able to flatten that to the first example with only 2 roundtrips, we get 500ms instead, possibly loading that background image in _half_ the time!
+With 250ms latency, which is not uncommon on 3g networks or in bad network conditions, we end up with a total time of 4\*250=1000ms **only counting latency**.
+If we were able to flatten that to the first example with only 2 roundtrips, we get 500ms instead, possibly loading that background image in half the time!

 ## Request Waterfalls & React Query